adobe/aio-cli/README.md

 - The actions defined in `manifest.yml` being updated on Adobe I/O Runtime
 - The frontend built files and assets being uploaded to our CDN.

-The deployment outputs a URL of the app which is publicly accessible.
-It could also be "unpublished" later with `aio app undeploy`.
+The deployment outputs a URL of the app which is publicly accessible on Adobe Experience Cloud (ExC Shell).
+The URL format is `https://experience.adobe.com/#/@<your-org-id>/myapps/?localDevUrl=<your-app-url>`.

+The app could also be "unpublished" later with `aio app undeploy`.

 ## References